 Inventory, lb : 0

-The Sharlyn melon has a cracked skin with tan and yellow-orange coloring.
+The Sharlyn melon has an oval shape with tan and yellow-orange coloring and on average weighs between 3 and 5 lbs.
 Superficially resembling an elongated cantaloupe, the Sharlyn does not possess the sweet unctuous flavor of cantaloupes, rather a more restrained balance of sweetness.
 Its pale orange flesh is soft near the center and more firm near the rind.
-Its aromatics are both floral and fruity.
+Its aromatics are both floral and fruity with tropical notes of pineapple.
 Its flavor and aroma often improve after harvest, though the sugar content remains the same.
 Sharlyn melons have a short shelf-life and should be eaten within a week of harvesting when ripe.

 Sharlyn melons are available during late spring and summer.